CORRIGENDUM: The dependence on the monodromy data of the isomonodromic tau function: Proof of Thm.

 and hence the local nature of the integral is the same as the convergent integral $\int_0^\epsilon \int_{-\epsilon}^0 \frac {\d x \d y}{x+y}$.
 Thus the interchange of order of integral is allowed by Fubini's theorem and we conclude that $B_\epsilon \equiv 0$ (using $\varphi(z,w) = -\varphi(w,z)$) for all $\epsilon$ (sufficiently small).

-It remains to analyze the term $C_\epsilon$; it is clear (due to the skew-symmetry of $\varphi$) that the only contributions to the double integral may come from $(z,w)$ in a neighborhood of the {\it same} vertex $v\in \mathfrak V$.
+It remains to analyze the term $C_\epsilon$; it is clear (due to the skew-symmetry of $\varphi$) that the only contributions to the double integral may come from $(z,w)$ in a neighborhood of the {\it same} vertex $v\in \mathfrak V$. { Moreover, a simple estimate shows that if $v$ is an ``inessential" vertex, then the contribution tends to zero as $\epsilon \to 0$.
+For this reason we focus below only on the ``essential'' vertices.}